RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>15</sup> But they cried out, Away with [him], away with [him], crucify him.
 Pilate saith unto them, Shall I crucify your King?
 The chief priests answered, We have no king but Caesar.
 <sup>16</sup> Then delivered he him therefore unto them to be crucified.
 And they took Jesus, and led [him] away.
 <sup>17</sup> And he bearing his cross went forth into a place called [the place] of a skull, which is called in the Hebrew Golgotha:
-<sup>18</sup> Where they crucified him, and two other with him, on either side one , and Jesus in the midst.
+<sup>18</sup> Where they crucified him, and two other with him, on either side one, and Jesus in the midst.
 <sup>19</sup> And Pilate wrote a title, and put [it] on the cross.
 And the writing was, JESUS OF NAZARETH THE KING OF THE JEWS.
 <sup>20</sup> This title then read many of the Jews: for the place where Jesus was crucified was nigh to the city: and it was written in Hebrew, [and] Greek, [and] Latin.
 <sup>21</sup> Then said the chief priests of the Jews to Pilate, Write not, The King of the Jews; but that he said, I am King of the Jews.
 <sup>22</sup> Pilate answered, What I have written I have written.
-<sup>23</sup> Then the soldiers, when they had crucified Jesus, took his garments, and made four parts, to every soldier a part; and also [his] coat: now the coat was without seam, woven from the top throughout .
+<sup>23</sup> Then the soldiers, when they had crucified Jesus, took his garments, and made four parts, to every soldier a part; and also [his] coat: now the coat was without seam, woven from the top throughout.
 <sup>24</sup> They said therefore among themselves, Let us not rend it, but cast lots for it, whose it shall be: that the scripture might be fulfilled, which saith, They parted my raiment among them, and for my vesture they did cast lots.
 These things therefore the soldiers did.
 <sup>25</sup> Now there stood by the cross of Jesus his mother, and his mother’s sister, Mary the [wife] of Cleophas, and Mary Magdalene.
 <sup>26</sup> When Jesus therefore saw his mother, and the disciple standing by, whom he loved, he saith unto his mother, Woman, behold thy son!